crowdsecurity/php-cs-bouncer/docs/api/Bouncer.md

 `array`

-> number of deleted and new decisions.
+> number of deleted and new decisions

 <hr />